 a) building tasks for the house,

 b) in our garden ( it is all raised beds )

 c) landscaping on the wee croft.

-The main tasks on the house for 2020 have been placing 150 sq. metres of turf sods on the roof this summer, (cut from our croft ground).
-During the autumn and winter we'll be moving indoors and lining the 12m roiundhouse with insulation and the next task is to start constructing the interior walls.
+The main tasks on the house for 2020 have been in placing 150 sq. metres of turf sods on the roof this summer, (cut from our croft ground).
+During the autumn and winter the 12m roundhouse roof has been lined with insulation and the next task is to start constructing the interior walls.